Welcome to Puerto de Mogán

-Finally you round a bend; below you is a smallish crescent of sandy beach and next to it, a busy little yacht harbour and fishing port.
+Finally you round a bend; below you is a tempting crescent of sandy beach and, next to it, a busy little yacht harbour and fishing port.
 Puerto de Mogán, although now largely given over to the tourist trade, is light years from its garish counterparts to the east.
-Thankfully, even the recent construction inland is more aesthetically pleasing, including the luxury new Hotel Cordial Mogán Playa.
+Thankfully, even the recent construction inland is more aesthetically pleasing than in other resorts along this coast.

-Although its nickname, ‘Venice of the Canaries’, may be a tad of an exaggeration, the architecture and bridged waterways are as pretty as a chocolate box and the whole place exudes an air of opulence and charm.
+Although its nickname ‘Venice of the Canaries’ may be a tad exaggerated, the architecture and bridged waterways are as pretty as a chocolate box, and the whole place exudes an air of opulence and charm.
 In the heart of the port, low-rise apartments have wrought-iron balconies, brightly coloured trim and are covered in dazzling bougainvillea.

-On the downside, the place gets packed with envious tourists from the other resorts during the day, particularly on Friday morning when a street market takes over most of the town.
-Stalls sell the usual overpriced belts, bags and shell jewellery and, if you are staying here, it’s a good day to leave.
+On the downside, the place gets packed with envious tourists from the other resorts during the day, particularly on Friday morning when a street market takes over part of the town.
+Stalls sell the usual overpriced belts, bags and shell jewellery; if you are staying here, it’s a good day to leave.